Running isn't usually considered a power movement. That's because running is often associated with long, slow distance. Endurance work. Jogging.

 Time is a great debate subject when it comes to sprinting.
 Some advocate sprints of 20 to 30 seconds, but sprinting is most effective in the five to 12 second range.

-For most people, this means 30 to 90 yards.
+For most people, this means 30 to 90 yards or up to 100 meters.
 Sprints should be high intensity, short burst efforts.

 Anything beyond 10 to 12 seconds and you start to work another energy system, will become excessively fatigued, and likely will get injured.

 As far as recovery between sprints, use a work-to-rest ratio of 1:3-5.
 If you sprint 40 yards in six seconds, you should rest 20-30 seconds (or more) between sprints.
 Walking back to the starting line after each sprint will put you in this recovery range.